czottmann/obsidian-actions-uri/docs/README.md

 ## FAQs

 ### Why does this exist?
 One major reason is an upcoming project of mine, for which I need a way to access my vault data from "the outside".
 The existing options either didn't fully cut it — like [Obsidian URI](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI) — or we're pretty full of features but left me wanting anyways, like [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri) which does *a lot* but in a way and format that didn't quite gel with me.
 (Additionally, its author doesn't use actually it anymore[^1] which in my eyes makes it a gamble to rely on it for a new project.)
+This is not meant as a diss, mind; it's just not the right thing for me, personally.

 [^1]: Source: https://vinzent03.github.io/obsidian-advanced-uri/